 The shell is a user interface program for entering expression sequences.
 The expressions are evaluated and a value is returned.
 The shell provides an Emacs like set of shortcuts for editing the text of the current line.
 See tty - A Command-Line Interface in the ERTS User's Guide for a list of all available shortcuts.
+You may also change the shortcuts to suit your preferences more, see edlin - line editor in the shell.

 A history mechanism saves previous commands and their values, which can then be incorporated in later commands.
-How many commands and results to save can be determined by the user, either interactively, by calling history/1 and results/1, or by setting the application configuration parameters shell_history_length and shell_saved_results for the STDLIB application.
+How many commands and results to save can be determined by the user, either interactively, by calling history/l and results/l, or by setting the application configuration parameters shell_history_length and shell_saved_results for the STDLIB application.
 The shell history can be saved to disk by setting the application configuration parameter shell_history for the Kernel application.